 Additionally, you can use several woodworking techniques like dovetail joints and mortise-and-tenon since it’s highly resistant to splitting.
 It can also hold screws and nails effectively and works well with glue.

-It readily accepts varnishes, stains, lacquers, and other finishes, giving you a wide range of finishing options to enhance its natural beauty and protect your furniture.
+It readily accepts varnishes, stains, lacquers, and other types of finishes, giving you a wide range of finishing options to enhance its natural beauty and protect your furniture.

 Most importantly, it has greater stability, so it will not warp, shrink, or swell due to humidity or temperature variations.
 This makes mahogany furniture more durable and long-lasting.